Mount Kilimanjaro Machame Route – CHALLENGING

 Hiking time: 4–5 hours

-After an early breakfast, transfer to Kilimanjaro airport for your departure flight back home.
+After an early breakfast, transfer to Kilimanjaro Airport for your departure flight back home.

 Day 1